-Having a plan means getting the most out of your road trip, but don’t forget to leave room for some spontaneity!
-Follow our steps to find the right tourist attractions for your next road trip adventure.
+When you plan a road trip you usually get the most out of your adventure, but don’t forget to leave room for some spontaneity!
+Follow our steps to find the best attractions for your next road trip adventure.

-You want to have a clear picture of where you are going and how long you would like to spend on the road.
-The state of Utah isn’t a destination, but Zion National Park is!
-When you know exactly where you are going, and how much time you would like to spend getting there/visiting there, then you have some boundaries to work in.
+As we discuss in our guide to planning a road trip, sorting out the rough route you will take is crucial to give you some boundaries to work with.
+You should have a clear picture of where you are going and how long you’d like to spend on the road.
+When you know exactly where you are going, and how much time you would like to spend getting there/visiting there, then you can follow our tips below.

-Use Google and social media to pick tourist atttractions
+Use Google and social media to find tourist attractions

-Here’s a list of things you can type into the search bar for your route:
+Here’s a list of things you can type into the Google search bar for your route:

 - Museums near…

 - Interesting places to stay the night near…

 Don’t forget to look up the costs of entry and parking so you can see how different attractions fit into your road trip budget.
 You can also use Google Travel or the Roadtrippers App to help guide your searches.

 Whether it be digital or paper, get the old map out and start tracing all the different routes you can take to your final destination.
 You want to have a few options in case of construction, road closures, or the route you planned doesn’t turn out like you thought it would.